-Goldcorp purchased 11.9 million flow through shares of Triumph, formerly Northern Freegold Resources, at 53¢ per share, as part of a charity flow through arrangement.
-The money would be partly used to fund Triumph’s 14,000-metre drill program this year, which would target a porphyry-style copper-gold mineralization that previous explorers may have overlooked.
+The money will be partly used to fund Triumph’s 14,000-metre drill program this year, which will target porphyry-style copper-gold mineralization that previous explorers may have overlooked.

-“We discovered a whole bunch of interesting things, but we became really excited when we realized that there was an earlier stage of porphyry mineralization that hasn’t been recognized before, and some of the longest and best gold grades in drilling — at both Revenue and Nucleus — are related to that early porphyry event.”
+“We discovered a whole bunch of interesting things, but we became really excited when we realized that there was an earlier stage of porphyry mineralization that hasn’t been recognized before.
+Some of the longest and best gold grades in drilling — at both Revenue and Nucleus — are related to that early porphyry event.”

-The porphyry was later overprinted by mineralized hydrothermal breccias, quartz-porphyry dykes and a long, vertical pipe called a diatreme, which formed when gas-filled magma exploded its way through the rock.
+The porphyry was later overprinted by mineralized hydrothermal breccias, quartz-porphyry dikes and a long, vertical pipe called a diatreme, which formed when gas-filled magma exploded its way through the rock.

-“In the datasets, the diatreme and breccias are an exploration bullseye, and that’s what previous exploration focused on.
-I don’t think there was a recognition that the host rocks for the diatreme may have actually been genetically related to the mineralization,” he says.
+“In the data sets, the diatreme and breccias are an exploration bull’s-eye, and that’s what previous exploration focused on.
+I don’t think there was a recognition that the host rocks for the diatreme may have actually been genetically related to the mineralization,” Barresi says.

-The 200 sq. km property sits within the Tintina gold belt, which is home to numerous, multi-million oz. epithermal gold and porphyry copper-gold deposits including Kinross Gold’s (TSX: K; NYSE: KGC) Fort Knox gold mine in Alaska; Goldcorp’s Kaminak Coffee gold project; Western Copper and Gold’s (TSX: WRN; NYSE-MKT: WRN) Casino copper-gold project; and Capstone Mining’s (TSX: CS) producing Minto copper mine, all in the Yukon.
+The 200 sq. km property sits within the Tintina gold belt, which is home to numerous, multimillion-ounce epithermal gold and porphyry copper-gold deposits, including Kinross Gold’s (TSX: K; NYSE: KGC) Fort Knox gold mine in Alaska, Goldcorp’s Kaminak Coffee gold project, Western Copper and Gold’s (TSX: WRN; NYSE-MKT: WRN) Casino copper-gold project and Capstone Mining’s (TSX: CS) producing Minto copper mine, all in the Yukon.

-When asked why he left the consulting firm, Seven Devils Exploration, to join Triumph, Barresi replied that he has “rarely seen a property that’s so ripe for geological interpretation … I really wanted to dig my teeth into it and see if I could find something.”
+When asked why he left the consulting firm Seven Devils Exploration to join Triumph, Barresi replied that he has “rarely seen a property that’s so ripe for geological interpretation … I wanted to dig my teeth into it and see if I could find something.”

 “When we look at the geological data associated with the early porphyry event, we see a whole bunch of open ground on the property that is virtually untested by drilling,” he says.

-Triumph has flagged three main targets for follow up: one at Nucleus, another at Revenue called the Blue Sky, and the other is a new discovery called Generation.
+Triumph has flagged three targets for follow up: Nucleus, Blue Sky and Generation.

-At Nucleus, the bulk of mineralization was thought to be controlled by a series of quartz-porphyry dykes along the margin of a microgranite, with 74 million indicated tonnes of 0.54 gram gold per tonne and 63.8 million inferred tonnes of 0.39 gram gold, assuming 0.3 gram gold cut-off, being noted in resources.
+At Nucleus, most mineralization was thought to be controlled by quartz-porphyry dikes along the margin of a microgranite, with 74 million indicated tonnes of 0.54 gram gold per tonne and 63.8 million inferred tonnes of 0.39 gram gold, assuming a 0.3 gram gold cut-off, noted in resources.

-But after some data sleuthing, Barresi says that mineralization appears to be following the edges of the microgranite, rather than the dykes.
+But after some data sleuthing, Barresi says that mineralization appears to follow the edges of the microgranite, rather than the dikes.

-“The mineralization looks more like space-filling replacement zones, analogous to a skarn,” he explains.
-“Although the dykes introduced and remobilized some metals, the data suggests that the earlier porphyry event was more important in terms of total metal endowment.
-So we believe there’s an additional 2.5 kilometres of microgranite contact that could be mineralized, and it has never been drill tested.”
+“The mineralization looks more like space-filling replacement zones, analogous to a skarn,” he says.
+“Although the dikes introduced and remobilized some metals, the data suggests that the earlier porphyry event was more important in terms of total metal endowment.
+So we believe there’s another 2.5 km circumference of microgranite contact that could be mineralized, and it has never been drill tested.”

 “On the eastern side of the Revenue diatreme there are three holes, among the last ever drilled, and they have some of the best copper-gold-molybdenum intercepts in the area.
-At surface we see chargeability highs, magnetic anomalies and soil anomalies associated with it — all the good stuff you want to see for a large porphyry system — but the mineralization wasn’t hosted in the diatreme so the holes were never followed up with additional drilling,” he says.
+At surface we see chargeability highs, magnetic anomalies and associated soil anomalies — all the good stuff you want to see for a large porphyry system — but the mineralization wasn’t hosted in the diatreme, so the holes were never followed up with additional drilling,” he says.